sondreb/ume/v.md

 # v.js

-v.js is a tiny and quick library for interactive web apps.
+v.js is a tiny (only 350 lines of uncompressed code and 10kb) and quick library for interactive web apps.

 If you want a full featured library, look elsewhere.